 Health psychologist Shilagh Mirgain explains that the people we surround ourselves with have a major influence on how we feel, think and behave.
 And that can be a very positive thing.

-"I think of these people as being like bumpers in a bowling lane, making sure your choices are in alignment with your values and you don't veer off track," she says.
+"I think of these people as being like bumpers in a bowling lane, making sure your choices are in alignment with your values and you don't veer off track," she said.

 Trying to lose weight but have trouble fighting off the temptation of that triple chocolate cake?
 Have trouble refraining from spending too much when you walk into your favorite store?
 Mirgain shares that surrounding ourselves with people who possess a high degree of self-discipline will help us maintain our own healthy habits when faced with challenging situations.